Skip to main content

 Third-Party Loaders — Notion and GitHub

 LangChain's real power shows when you move beyond files on disk.
 The langchain_community package includes loaders for dozens of third-party services.
-I'll focus on two that come up constantly in enterprise projects: Notion (for internal knowledge bases) and GitHub (for codebases and documentation).
+I will focus on two that come up constantly in enterprise projects: Notion (for internal knowledge bases) and GitHub (for codebases and documentation).

 NotionDirectoryLoader — Internal Knowledge Bases

-Notion is where half the startups I work with keep their documentation, meeting notes, and product specs.
-To load Notion content, you first export your workspace as Markdown files (Notion Settings > Export > Markdown & CSV), then point the loader at the exported directory.
+Notion is where many teams keep their documentation, meeting notes, and product specs.
+To load Notion content, export your workspace as Markdown files (Notion Settings > Export > Markdown & CSV), then point the loader at the exported directory.
+Each Markdown file becomes a Document with the file path as metadata.

 Loading a Notion export